alhambra1/chess-js/README.txt

 * To alert a PGN log, open a JavaScript scratchpad (Shift+F4 in Firefox), type "pgn()" and run (Ctrl+R).

-* "Chess-Stand-Alone" is simply the "index" and "bin.js" files combined and the images turned off.

-  (CPU engine is still separate, though)

 * * * *